hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 ---

 ## What are Chat Elements?
  In the *Bot Says* documentation, we saw how we can respond to the users based on different inputs.
-In this document we will look at the different ways in which we can respond to the user.
+In this document we will look at the different ways in which the bot can respond to the user.

  > Tip: In the haptik platform these elements can also be called as HSL elements.
 HSL stands for Haptik Specific Langauge.